Little Elm, Texas: History

 Little Elm was established along Lewisville Lake by C.C.
 "Kit" King, son of John and Delilah King, in 1844.
 King named the community after the creek banks where it was located.
 King helped organize mail service for the area and in 1852 was named the postmaster of Denton County's first post office.
 The population was very low throughout the first half of the 20th century, but in 1966, the community was able to officially incorporate.
 The first official census for the town came in 1970, which recorded 363 persons.

 On March 2, 2023, a very powerful storm came through North Texas.
 It caused damages across the area but most notably, a supermarket's facade was completely torn off, covering several automobiles parked in the parking lot.

 Geography

-Little Elm is generally located along the northern and eastern shores of Lewisville Lake at the crossroads of Eldorado Parkway, FM 720, and FM 423, and includes stretches of U.S. Highway 380.
-Its neighbors include Frisco to the east, The Colony and Hackberry to the south, Prosper, Aubrey, Savannah, and Providence to the north, and Oak Point, Cross Roads, Hickory Creek, Lake Dallas, and Lakewood Village to the west.
+Little Elm is generally located along the northern and eastern shores of Lewisville Lake.

-The city is about 33 miles north of Dallas, 53 miles north of Fort Worth, 23 miles north of the Dallas/Fort Worth International Airport, and 20 miles east of Denton, the county seat of Denton County.

 According to the U.S. Census Bureau, it has a total area of 48.3 sqkm, of which 10.5 sqkm, or 21.83%, are covered by water.
 Little Elm has an average elevation of 545 feet above sea level.